change-hi/change-hi.github.io/morea/machine-learning/experience-ml-pytorch.md

 <hr/>

 **Questions**
-* How can we forecast timeseries data with machine learning?
-* How can we gap-fill missing data in timeseries?
+* How can we use images as inputs in a machine learning problem?
-* How do we prepare timeseries data for neural networks?
+* How do we prepare the data for a deep learning model?
+* What should we consider when designing a neural network architecture?

 **Objectives**
-* Understand how to train a neural network in Pytorch
+* Understand how to train a deep learning model in Keras
-* Understand how to use Pandas for handling timeseries data.
+* Understand how to use common data formats in climate science.
 </div>

-## Tutorial of Timeseries Modeling with Deep Learning
+## Tutorial of ENSO phase prediction with Deep Learning

-This is a time series prediction tutorial using Pytorch.
+This is a classification tutorial using Pytorch.
 Pytorch is an open source software used in machine learning particularly for training neural networks.
+Pytorch is an easy-to-use framework that is popular in the research community.
+It is similar to Tensorflow, but has a more pythonic interface.
-This tutorial will use a Pytorch recurrent neural network model to step through the basic workflow of a machine learning project:
+This tutorial will use a Pytorch convolutional neural network model to step through the basic workflow of a machine learning project involving image data:

 1. Install and import software libraries
 2. Download and preprocess data